 control the level of glucose in the blood.
 It's unhealthy if a person's glucose levels

-get too high or too low.
-Hyperglycemia occurs when the levels get too high.
+get too high, or too low.
+Hypoglycemia occurs when the levels get too low.
 This can

 happen to people who have diabetes.
 It can occur if the person doesn't eat enough

 or if the person takes too much insulin, which lowers glucose levels.
 A person with